 This spectacular photograph of a gorgeous bride and handsome groom was captured in front of Southern Oaks Plantation in New Orleans during the couple's wedding reception.
 Candle lanterns lining the graceful walkway and the warmly-lit plantation in the background give a beautiful accent to this classic dip shot.

 One of the great things about this wedding venue is that you don't need to add anything in terms of decorations, as the exterior is beautiful already, and the interior has numerous decorative elements included standard.
 But, of course, if desired you can still customize the decor to fit your particular vision.
 It's not uncommon for there to be large floral arrangements on the front porch where the ceremony takes place (which are then subsequently moved inside to accent the area behind the cake table).

-But this was the first time I've had a Southern Oaks wedding with lanterns along the walkway, and they really looked spectacular, both during the ceremony itself, and for our portraits of the couple later in the evening.
+But this was the first time I've had a Southern Oaks wedding with lanterns placed along the walkway, and they really looked spectacular, both during the ceremony itself, and for our portraits of the newly married couple later in the evening.

-These decorations, as well as the flowers, were provided by Bella Blooms.
+These decorations, as well as the flowers, were provided by the amazing artists at Bella Blooms.

 I've shot many weddings at Southern Oaks over the years, so I've become very accustomed to how events are structured at this venue, and I work with venue staff to determine the best time to go outside and capture these kinds of portraits.
 Typically right after the ceremony, we do the formal group photographs, and then the couple is ushered into a separate room to share a private meal together (which is when the wedding photographer and videographer will eat as well).